gersteinlab/aloft/README.md

 splice sites to the SNP location.
 Alternative splice sites.
 - Intron length: Gives the length of the intron bracked by the donor and acceptor splice site.
-- # filters failed: number of call filters failed associated with the splice site variant
+- Number filters failed: number of call filters failed associated with the splice site variant
 - Filters failed: list of the call filters failed associated with the variant
 	ref_noncanonical: reference splice site, that the variant intersects,